Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 - Walked through code examples used for different processing patterns such as truncate/reload, insert overwrite, merge and delete/insert.

 ### Potential Next Steps
-- Create a stored procedure for the LINE_ITEM_MARGIN logic
+- Create a stored procedure for the LINE_ITEM_MARGIN business rules logic
 - Create streams on the LINE_ITEM raw layer table.
 - Create a Snowflake Task to execute the LINE_ITEM_MARGIN stored procedure when there is data in the LINE_ITEM stream.